AsherTeo/RF-DETR-vs-YOLOv26-for-Object-Detection/README.md

 - Across five datasets, RF-DETR achieves higher recall and performs better when detecting small objects such as fire.

-- YOLOv26 achieves higher mAP, indicating more precise object localization with tighter bounding boxes.
+- YOLO 26 achieves higher mAP, indicating more precise object localization with tighter bounding boxes.

 - Overall, both models show strong performance with different strengths depending on the detection requirements.